 Statistical Adjudication of Disability Compensation Claims

-Between 2013 and 2014, the Veterans Benefits Administration’s (VBA) Office of Compensation Service initiated a research project with the MITRE Corporation to determine the feasibility of using predictive models to adjudicate disability compensation claims with little or no human intervention.
-Conducted in a laboratory setting, this research project demonstrated that CDDs for hearing and knee related disability conditions can be calculated using machine learning algorithms and other advanced statistical analysis methods.
+Between 2013 and 2014, the Veterans Benefits Administration’s (VBA) Office of Compensation Service asked the MITRE Corporation to determine the feasibility of using predictive models to adjudicate disability compensation claims with little or no human intervention.
+This research project demonstrated that Combined Disability Determination (CDD) for hearing- and knee-related disability conditions can be calculated using machine learning algorithms and other advanced statistical analysis methods.
 MITRE called this capability “statistical adjudication.”
-VBA, in collaboration with VACI, seeks to demonstrate the feasibility of using an automated information technology system to apply similar methods at scales and performance parameters similar to those experienced during normal VBA claims processing operations.
+VBA, in collaboration with VA Center for Innovation (VACI), seeks to demonstrate the feasibility of using an automated information technology system to apply similar methods at scales and performance parameters similar to those experienced during normal VBA claims processing operations.

 Observations and Limitations of Using Statistical Models to Adjudicate Claims for Disability Compensation Benefits

-Statistical analysis and modeling techniques require substantial statistical basis or foundation for identifying valid meaningful correlations between variables and establishing predictive patterns to determine the calculated outcomes.
-Claims are broadly grouped into to one of two types: original – the first claim filed by a claimant for disability benefits; and supplemental – any subsequent claim filed by the claimant seeking to adjust his/her benefit or disability status.
+Statistical analysis and modeling techniques require a substantial statistical basis or foundation for identifying valid meaningful correlations between variables and establishing predictive patterns to determine the calculated outcomes.
+There are two broad claims groups:

+Original—the first claim filed by a claimant for disability benefits

+Supplemental—any subsequent claim filed by the claimant seeking to adjust his/her benefit or disability status.

 The claimant’s service history and medical information to substantiate disability decisions for the subject disability condition form this statistical foundation.
 For this reason, only supplemental claims where prior information exists (and not original claims) are eligible for statistical adjudication methods at this time.
 Related limitations include the following:

 The subject claim must contain at least one fully promulgated prior disability determination for the specific condition being statistically adjudicated.
-In many cases, original claims do not include the condition that is the subject of the supplemental claim (e.g., hearing loss may not have been claimed by the Veteran in his/her original claim, but forms the basis of the supplemental claim for an increase in the Veteran’s overall disability rating).
+In many cases, original claims do not include the condition that is the subject of the supplemental claim (e.g., hearing loss may not have been claimed by the Veteran in the original claim, but it forms the basis of the supplemental claim for an increase in the Veteran’s overall disability rating).

-By definition, the claim and prior claimant data must align with general conditions and data for claimants filing similar claims – unique conditions may be eligible, but are un-addressable (as distinguished from inaccurately adjudicated).
-In the one case, a claim may resemble a known predictive pattern but the model will return an inaccurate disability determination, while the facts relating to an un-addressable claim inadequately resemble those of claims supplying the statistical basis of the model.
+By definition, the claim and prior claimant data must align with general conditions and data for claimants filing similar claims.
+Unique conditions may be eligible, but are un-addressable (as distinguished from inaccurately adjudicated).
+For example, a claim may resemble a known predictive pattern but the model will return an inaccurate disability determination, while the facts relating to an un-addressable claim inadequately resemble those of claims supplying the statistical basis of the model.

 The potential operational efficiencies offered to VBA through the automation of supplemental claims adjudication are enormous, notwithstanding these limitations.
 Supplemental claims compose 61 percent of all claims requiring a “rating” (the substantiation and evaluation of medical evidence to make an award determination).
 The claims are similarly labor and time intensive, often requiring additional medical examinations, records collection, and evaluations.